faboweb/zliq/README.md

 ### Todos

- - Refactor to make easier to understand
+ - Refactor to make easier to understand (need reviewers)
  - Make NPM Module
- - Add optional router
+ - Create some callbacks for rendering life cycle

 License
 ----